What Addictions is Naltrexone Used to Treat?

 What is Naltrexone

-Naltrexone is a powerful opioid antagonist that is primarily used to treat alcoholism, with studies showing that it can help reduces the amount of alcohol one consumes.
+Naltrexone is a powerful opioid antagonist that is primarily used in alcohol detox, with studies showing that it can help reduces the amount of alcohol one consumes.
 It decreases the desire to drink but should be used as part of a programme of detoxification and rehabilitation rather than a treatment in and of itself.

 Injectable naltrexone is used to decrease cravings for other substances such as heroin as well.
 Nevertheless, it can take a number of weeks before these decreased cravings are noticed.